Nineteen years ago, I had the honour of seeing Unbreakable in cinemas on its opening day. The film’s ending left me in awe and overall surprised.

 From a filming perspective, M. Night Shyamalan delivers the goods, making great use of colours and film styles as we’ve seen in previous films.
 Colours in selected scenes are used to suit the film’s tones (or situations) and are all done rather nicely.
 Colours, which the audience may not realise, are used in this film to build tension and suspense.
 I’m also happy to report the film’s audio track, such as the sound effects, are fantastic.
 Still, I am genuinely disappointed to say that the memorable James Newton Howard “Unbreakable” theme is sadly lacking from this film.
 This was a theme that featured powerfully in both previous films.

-Similar to films such as Star Wars: The Last Jedi, I like many expected as to what we thought we should see in this film.
-Little did I know, this film (just like The Last Jedi) was opposite to what I had expected.
+Like films such as Star Wars: The Last Jedi, I like many expected as to what we thought we should see in this film.
+Little did I know that this film (just like The Last Jedi) was the opposite of what I had expected.

 I would suggest viewers who have followed the film’s franchise and shared the same hype and passion as I did towards this instalment go into your cinema session with an open mind.
-One thing I’ve learned with this Director is to simply accept that anything is possible and usually the film ending will be ultimately unpredictable.
+One thing I’ve learned with this Director is to accept that anything is possible, and usually, the film ending will be ultimately unpredictable.

-Overall, as the credits for Glass rolled, I thought to myself “Wow what an incredible journey it has truly been thanks to the talented director and great actors”.
-But as a plot, there is such so much tension built up in Glass and the final moments don’t quite deliver the results I was lead to believe we were headed towards.
-I feel many viewers will see this film with high expectations going in, already having set in their minds what should happen in the story.
+Overall, as the credits for Glass rolled, I thought to myself, “Wow, what an incredible journey it has truly been, thanks to the talented director and great actors”.
+But as a plot, there is such so much tension built up in Glass, and the final moments don’t quite deliver the results I was lead to believe we were headed towards.
+Many viewers will see this film with high expectations going in, already having set in their minds what should happen in the story.
 Still, like Star Wars: The Last Jedi, viewers will be left satisfied, surprised or perhaps disappointed with its results.